rain-1/rain-1.github.io/tarot-hoist.md

 `parse` => `desugar` => [hoist.scm](https://notabug.org/rain1/tarrochi/src/master/compiler/passes/hoist.scm) => `denest` => `tmp-alloc` => `flatten` => `assemble`

 Compiling is translating code from one language to another, in our case we are going from a high level language with first class/higher order functions/lambda to a low level bytecode language which doesn't have them.
-So we need to somehow remove all the lambdas by translating them into something lower lever.
+So we need to somehow remove all the lambdas by translating them into something lower level.
 Doing this essentially "implements" lambda by expressing it in terms of something else.
 In this note I explain the hoist pass which does this and some other things.

 The hoist pass does two things to the input code:
 * closure conversion: hoists all lambdas up to the top level, by converting them to closures